vividos/Svg.Skia.Forms/Documentation.md

 When testing a new feature or a bug fix, the
 [GitHub Actions based build](https://github.com/vividos/Svg.Skia.Forms/actions/workflows/net-build.yml) also produces NuGet packages that can be downloaded in the "Artifacts" section.
-These packages can be referenced for testing by using a `NuGet.config` file and using `packageSources` to point to a private folder: https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#package-source-sections Package sources can also be specified in the Visual Studio Options dialog.
+These packages can be referenced for testing by using a private package source.
+Either use a `NuGet.config` file and specify a `packageSources` tag to point to a private folder: https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#package-source-sections Package sources can also be specified in the Visual Studio Options dialog.